matijs/recipes/src/recipes/naan.md

 ---
 title: Naan
-serves: 4
+serves: 2
 ingredients:
-  - 300g self-raising flour
+  - 150g plain flour
-  - 200g yoghurt
+  - 100g yoghurt
+  - a quarter teaspoon of baking soda
   - a splash of water
   - a dash of olive oil
   - good pinch of salt